Eddie Graham: Early career (1947–1958)

-Tag team wrestling (1958–1960)
+Capitol Wrestling / World Wide Wrestling Federation (1958–1961, 1964–1973)

-In June 1958, he changed his ring name, adopting the persona of Eddie Graham, who was billed as the "brother" of Dr. Jerry Graham, "Crazy" Luke Graham and (Superstar Billy Graham would later join the group of brothers).
-Jerry and Eddie were a very successful villainous tag team on the east coast of the United States.
-They had popular feuds with teams such as the Fabulous Kangaroos, the Bastien Brothers, Mark Lewin and Don Curtis, and Antonino Rocca and Miguel Pérez.
-They held the NWA United States Tag Team Championship (Northeast version) together in Capitol Wrestling (the forerunner of World Wrestling Entertainment) four times, winning the belts three times in victories over Lewin and Curtis, and once against Red and Lou Bastien.
+In June 1958, Gossett began working for Vincent J. McMahon's promotion, Capitol Wrestling (the forerunner of WWE), where he changed his ring name to Eddie Graham and was billed as the kayfabe brother of Dr. Jerry Graham.
+Known collectively as the "Golden Grahams", they were a successful villainous tag team on the east coast of the United States, main eventing six shows in Madison Square Garden against Antonino Rocca and Miguel Pérez.
+They held the NWA United States Tag Team Championship (Northeast version) on four occasions from September 1958 to April 1960, winning the belts three times in victories over Don Curtis and Mark Lewin, and once against the Bastien Brothers (Red and Lou Bastien).
+He continued to wrestle for Capitol Wrestling until December 1961.